Tar Heel: History of the term

 One of the earliest known references to the term in print came in 1863 in an article in a Raleigh newspaper in which a Confederate soldier from North Carolina is quoted:

 The troops from other States call us “Tar Heels.”
 I am proud of the name, as tar is a sticky substance, and the “Tar Heels” stuck up like a sick kitten to a hot brick, while many others from a more oily State slipped to the rear, and left the “Tar Heels” to stick it out.

 In 1893, the students of the University of North Carolina founded a newspaper and named it The Tar Heel, later renamed The Daily Tar Heel.
 By the early 1900s, the term had been embraced by many, both inside and outside the state, as a non-derisive term for North Carolinians.

+The term “Tarheel” has been used in Washington state to refer to Southern Appalachian migrants (many of them from Western North Carolina) who came to the Cascade Mountain foothills for employment in the logging industry in the first half of the 20th century.

 Legendary explanations

-The following legends and anecdotes have arisen trying to explain the history of the term Tar Heel.
+The following legends and anecdotes attempt to explain the term's origin.

-River fording by General Cornwallis
+Revolutionary War

-According to this legend, the troops of British General Cornwallis during the American Revolutionary War were fording what is now known as the Tar River between Rocky Mount and Battleboro when they discovered that tar had been dumped into the stream to impede the crossing of British soldiers.
+According to this legend, the troops of British Gen. Cornwallis during the American Revolutionary War were fording what is now known as the Tar River between Rocky Mount and Battleboro when they discovered that tar had been dumped into the stream to impede the crossing of British soldiers.
 When they finally got across the river, they found their feet completely black with tar.
 Thus, the soldiers observed that anyone who waded through North Carolina rivers would acquire "tar heels."